home-assistant/home-assistant.io/source/_components/apple_tv.markdown

 ### {% linkable_title Scanning for devices %}

+Make sure Home Sharing is enabled on the Apple TV.

-To scan for devices, press the icon in the upper left corner and select the leftmost icon according to the image:
+To scan for devices and determine the `login_id`, press the icon in the upper left corner and select the leftmost icon according to the image:

 <img src='/images/screenshots/developer-tools.png' />